This topic describes the elements that you can configure in the configuration file of lifecycle rules for objects.

 Operation

-You can configure one or more Operation elements in a lifecycle rule for objects that match the lifecycle rule.
+You can configure one or more operation elements in a lifecycle rule for objects that match the lifecycle rule.
 OSS performs the specified operations on the objects when the objects expire.
-The effect of the operations varies based on the versioning status of the bucket in which the objects are stored.
+The effect of these operations depends on the versioning status of the bucket.
 The following tables describe how the versioning status of the bucket affects the operation that is specified in the lifecycle rule for objects.

 Bucket for which versioning is disabled